+- Eggs containing developing lice -

+firmly stuck to the hair shafts near to

+the scalp.
+They are grey or brown

+and the size of a pin head.
+They take

+7-10 days to hatch.
+New lice will then

+lay more eggs 7-10 days after they

+hatch.

-- Eggs (also known as nits) containing developing lice firmly stuck to the hair shafts near to the scalp.
-They are grey or brown and the size of a pin head.
-They take 7-10 days to hatch.
-New lice will then lay more eggs 7-10 days after they hatch. - Empty egg cases are white and shiny, and also firmly stuck to the hairs, but further away from the scalp surface. - Immature lice are smaller than adult lice.
-They mature to adults in about 7 days. - An average of 10 adult lice may be seen at one time, though some scalps carry many more. - Louse droppings most easily seen as dark specks on pillows or clothing.
+- Empty egg cases (nits) are white and shiny, and also firmly stuck to the hairs, but further away from the scalp surface.

+- Immature lice are smaller than adult lice.

+- An average of 10 adult lice may be seen at one time, though some scalps carry many more.

+- Lice droppings most easily seen as dark specks on pillows or clothing.